 On Fanjove Island things are looking a bit different this year, we will not reopen as per usual.
 On the flipside things are about to become a whole lot more exciting on our tiny, barefoot secluded island, as we get ready to embark on a complete rebuild of the island.
 Our talented team of architects are working hard behind the scenes to finalise plans for the redevelopment.

-We are aiming to reopen and launch the brand new Fanjove Island by the beginning of 2022.
+We are aiming to reopen and launch the brand new Fanjove Island by October 2022.
 Until then, we look forward to updating you on our progress along this exciting journey.
 Keep in mind the redevelopment requires a mammoth amount of planning and organising, with the transportation of all building materials to the island by boat.
 Not an easy task, but we are confident the upgrades will make for an all round better Fanjove Island experience for many years to come.

 On a sad note, we say goodbye to our general manager, Ricus Delport.
 Ricus has been our captain, at the helm of managing Selous Safari Company for the past five years.
 Ricus has made an incredible contribution towards the well-being of the company, the personal advancement of our staff, plus community projects and has steered the SSC team during the global pandemic.
 He will be greatly missed by all and we wish him all the very best in his next endeavours.